maunovaha/CppBuutti/Exercises/Lectures/Lecture_02/README.md

 ## Exercise 1

 > Create two functions; The first one takes in two *int* parameters, multiplies them, and returns the result.
-The second one takes in one parameter, outputs its value to the console, and returns nothing.
+The second one takes in one parameter, prints its value to a console, and returns nothing.
+>
 > Note: Use the first function to get a value which you then pass into the second function.

 ```cpp